Buying Your Home

 This scheme provides eligible tenants with the possibility of purchasing their property with a discount of up to 70%.
 The discount is based on how long you have been a tenant.

-Further information on this scheme can be found on the Preserved Right to Buy Government website, you can also view our Voluntary Right to Buy Policy (PDF 441kb).
+Further information on this scheme can be found on the Preserved Right to Buy Government website.

 Right to Acquire

 If you became a new tenant with the Group after the date of transfer from Telford & Wrekin Council on 25th March 1999, you may have the RTA.
 To qualify you must have spent three years as a public sector tenant of one of the qualifying landlords as listed in the Government’s booklet ‘Right to Acquire: Buying Your Housing Association Home’.